Hairline Lowering (Forehead Reduction)

 - Lastly, a dressing is applied, and the patient awakens.

-Although forehead reduction surgery is relatively safe, no surgical procedure is without some degree of risk.
+Although forehead reduction surgery is associated with a low complication rate (<1%), no surgical procedure is without some degree of risk.
 Some potential risks and side effects include:

 - Bruising